Tyne Cot

-Tyne Cot Commonwealth War Graves Cemetery and Memorial to the Missing is a Commonwealth War Graves Commission (CWGC) burial ground for the dead of the First World War in the Ypres Salient on the Western Front.
+Tyne Cot Commonwealth War Graves Cemetery and Memorial to the Missing is a Commonwealth War Graves Commission (CWGC) burial ground for the dead of World War I in the Ypres Salient on the Western Front.
 It is the largest cemetery for Commonwealth forces in the world, for any war.
 The cemetery and its surrounding memorial are located outside Passendale, near Zonnebeke in Belgium.

 Name

 The name "Tyne Cot" is said to come from the Northumberland Fusiliers, seeing a resemblance between the many German concrete pill boxes on this site and typical Tyneside workers' cottages (Tyne cots).
 Tyne Cot CWGC Cemetery lies on a broad rise in the landscape which overlooks the surrounding countryside.
 As such, the location was strategically important to both sides fighting in the area.
 The concrete shelters which still stand in various parts of the cemetery were part of a fortified position of the German Flandern I Stellung, which played an important tactical role during the Battle of Passchendaele in 1917.